Our 2019 Teacher of the Year online submissions will go live on 12/3/18 at 8:00 a.m.

 The Five-Step Selection Process

-STEP 4: During the May 1st luncheon, all twelve teachers will be formally presented with a Teacher of the Year Finalist Award, and the winners will receive their County Teacher of the Year award and a $1,000 check.
-Each Teacher of the Year finalist and a guest, the principal, and superintendent will receive complimentary tickets to the luncheon from the Modesto Rotary Club.
+STEP 4: During the May 7th luncheon, all twelve teachers will be formally presented with a Teacher of the Year Finalist Award, and the winners will receive their County Teacher of the Year award and a $1,000 check.
+Each Teacher of the Year finalist and a guest, their principal, and superintendent will receive complimentary tickets to the luncheon from the Modesto Rotary Club.
 Additional tickets may be purchased, based on availability.
-Payments for extra tickets must be paid by the deadline of April 20, 2018.
+Payments for extra tickets must be paid by the deadline of April 19, 2019.

 The Jane Johnston Civility Award